 No power to computer or disc drive

-If you have recently installed a new CD-ROM, DVD, or other disc drive or you have moved the computer, it is possible that the power to the CD-ROM may have become loose or disconnected.
+If you have recently installed a new CD-ROM, DVD, or other disc drive or you have moved the computer, the power cable to the CD-ROM may have become loose or disconnected.
 Reseat the power cable to make sure this is not the problem.

 CD stuck within drive

-It is possible for a CD to get stuck in the drive.
+A CD can get stuck in the drive.
 Look for a small manual eject hole that is not the head phone jack (similar to what is shown in the picture below).
 Unwind a paper clip and place one end of the paper clip into the hole to manually eject the CD-ROM tray.

 If the CD-ROM drive is only partially able to be opened, pull the tray gently to see if it can be manually ejected.
 If it cannot be opened any further, it is likely that the gears within the CD-ROM drive have become bad, dislodged, or that a CD is positioned in the drive, which does not allow it to open.